mwaskom/Psych216/README.md

 The class website with lecture videos and notes can be found [here](http://white.stanford.edu/~knk/Psych216A/).

 The tutorials are written in the [IPython Notebook](http://ipython.org/ipython-doc/stable/interactive/htmlnotebook.html).
-However, you may need to be working from the IPython git master to actually work with the notebooks.
-(To just see the static outputs, use the links below).

 Static HTML Notebooks
 ---------------------